Windshield

 Interactive Installation

-This project is a monument to the lost craftsmanship of one of the first methods of computer memory manufacturing: ferrite core memory assembly.
-Microchip development company NXP relied on passionate craftswomen to weave these core memories by hand.
-Closely studying the weaving techniques, this work recreates a 64-bit memory and lets it interact with one of the smallest NXP memories to date, the NFC (Near Field Communication) chip.
+This project is a monument to the lost craftsmanship of one of the earliest methods of computer memory manufacturing: ferrite core memory assembly.
+The microchip development company NXP relied on skilled craftswomen to weave these core memories by hand.
+By closely studying their weaving techniques, this work recreates a 64-bit memory and allows it to interact with one of NXP’s smallest memories to date, the NFC (Near Field Communication) chip.

 Curtain of Radio